Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Results

 To gain deeper insight into the strength of the electronic correlations in our system, we investigate the melting temperature of the different correlated states.
-Supplementary Figure S8 shows the dependence of d$(\Delta R/R_0)$/d$V_g$ on $V_g$ for temperatures ranging from 4 K to 90 K. With increasing temperature, the abrupt changes in the d$(\Delta R/R_0)$/d$V_g$ spectrum (indicative of correlated state formation in both the electron and hole doping regimes, see Fig. \ref{fig2}c) progressively smooth out until they can no longer be observed at 90 K. We quantitatively estimate a melting temperature of $\sim$55~K for the correlated state at one hole per moir{\'e} site (see Supplementary Section 10).
+Figure S9 shows the dependence of d$(\Delta R/R_0)$/d$V_g$ on $V_g$ for temperatures ranging from 4 K to 90 K. With increasing temperature, the abrupt changes in the d$(\Delta R/R_0)$/d$V_g$ spectrum (indicative of correlated state formation in both the electron and hole doping regimes, see Fig. \ref{fig2}E) progressively smooth out until they can no longer be observed at 90 K. We quantitatively estimate a melting temperature of $\sim$55~K for the correlated state at one hole per moir{\'e} site (see Fig.~S10).